ZackMurry/docs-hotkey/index.md

 ### Align configuration

 The `align` action accepts any of the following values in its configuration field: `left`, `center`, `right`, or `justify`.

+### Add-ons

+The `execute add-on` action executes an add-on in your extensions menu in Google Docs.
+To get started, install an add-on by clicking "Extensions," then "Add-ons," then "Get add-ons."

+An official add-on is called "Debate Format," which currently provides the ability to shrink unhighlighted and unbolded text.
+[More information here](https://zackmurry.github.io/docs-hotkey/addon).

+The configuration for this add on is the add-on's name, then a period, then the menu option to execute.
+For example, for Debate Format's `shrink` action, the configuration should be `Debate Format.Shrink`.

+Add-ons are experimental and may not work for some users.
+For support, email zack.murry.developer@gmail.com.

 ## Set a keyboard shortcut